-The City of Whitehorse has many attractive sites for filming including the iconic Box Hill Town Hall, the historical Schwerkolt Cottage and many beautiful open space locations.
+The City of Whitehorse has many attractive sites for filming including the iconic Box Hill Town Hall, the historical Schwerkolt Cottage and many beautiful parks and reserves.

-If you are planning to film or shoot commercial photography in open space, you will require a filming permit.
+If you are planning to film or take commercial photography in a Council managed space, you will require a filming permit.
 Without a permit, you may be directed to stop filming by an authorised Council Officer.
-Please contact Council’s Administration & Events Officer for further information.

 If you are planning to film inside a Council facility such as the Box Hill Town Hall, you will need to contact the facility directly to request permission.

 Please contact the Administration and Events Officer by emailing firstname.lastname@example.org

 Standard fees apply for filming in the City of Whitehorse in the areas under the Council's jurisdiction.

 |Type of Filming||Half Day (Four Hours)||Full Day||Subsequent Days After First Full Day|

 * When unit bases are set up on public land.
 In these instances, filming may be conducted on private property or within a Council facility.

 Fee waivers may apply in various situations as listed in the Terms and Conditions ( PDF 203.46KB).